mabn17/webb-trade-center/README.md

 3. Start the app `npm start` or build it for production `npm run build`

 ## Testing
-1. To see reports from the unittests `npm run test:ci`
+1. To run the unittest and see the coverage report `npm run test:ci`
-2. Tests with Selenium `npm test`
+2. Tests with Selenium `npm test` (Requires `npm start` to be running on port 3000)

 **OBS** selenium requires your to have [Geckodriver](https://github.com/mozilla/geckodriver/releases) installed in your path.